Shirin Aumeeruddy-Cziffra: Early life and career

+Political career

 From 1982 to 1983, she was Minister of Women’s Rights and Family Affairs.
 She was the first Muslim woman to be elected as MP and to serve a ministerial position.
 During the same years, she served as Ambassador to UNESCO, Member of Parliament in Rose-Hill, and Attorney General for the Government of Mauritius.

 She became the Mayor of Beau Bassin-Rose Hill in 1987.

 Between 1992 and 1995, Aumeeruddy-Cziffra served as the Ambassador of Mauritius to Paris, Rome, Madrid and Lisbon.

 In September 2000, she became a Chairperson (Chairman) for Mauritius Broadcasting Corporation (MBC).

 She also served as Minister of Justice of Mauritius, President of the Permanent Council of the Francophonie and the International Organization of the Francophonie (OIF), Board member of the Agency of the Francophonie, Board of Directors Member of the Institute for Human Rights & Development (Gambia), Board Member of NGO Femme Africa Solidarité, and founding member of NGO Women in Law and Development in Africa.

 She held the position of Ombudsman for protection of children rights from 2004 to 2011.
 In March 2011, she asked the government to adopt the optional protocol to facilitate collaboration between Mauritius and other countries on the war against sexual child abuse.
 In 2012, she became head of the Public Bodies Appeal Tribunal (PBAT), which settles disputes of civil servants and local communities in matters related to recruitments and sanctions.
 In 2015, her mandate was renewed for three more years.
 In March 2018, the PBAT's governance was reshuffled, and Shirin Aumeeruddy-Cziffra's mandate was once again renewed.

+Personal life

+Aumeeruddy-Cziffra is married to Frenchman Claude Cziffra, a teacher and later radio presenter, who settled in Mauritius in 1974 and the pair have two children.